 Located in Harpswell, Maine

-Little Mark Island Day Marker, 11×14, gouache on paper.
+Little Mark Island Day Marker, 11×14, gouache on panel-mounted paper.

 I first heard of Little Mark Island Day Marker when I was on a friend’s boat heading out to take reference photos of Seguin Island Lighthouse.
 The route from our mooring took us past Eagle Island, and then past Little Mark Island, just to the south of Bailey’s Island in Harpswell, Maine.